Housing and Residence Life

 - Hardship exceptions are approved through the Office of Residence Life

 All exemptions to the University housing requirement must be documented and approved by the Office of Residence Life.
-Exemption forms are available below as well as at the Residence Life Office.
+Exemption forms are available online as well as at the Residence Life Office.
 Students must seek approval for exemption each academic year while under the age of 21 or semester credit hour requirement.
 Once students achieve 21 years of age or 60 semester credit hours they are no longer required to file for an exemption to live off campus.
-Exemption forms for Fall 2015 are due to the Residence Life Office by June 1, 2015.
+Exemption forms for Fall are due to the Residence Life Office by June 1.
 The forms will be submitted to the Exemption Committee and will have an answer back to the student via email within two work weeks.
 It is advised for applicants to submit a one page letter to the committee explaining their reasoning for exemption.
 Any questions can be directed to the Residence Life Specialist at email@example.com.

 Meal Plan Requirement